 Examples to understand Views in SQL Server

 We are going to use the following Department and Employee table to understand the Views in SQL Server.

-Please use below SQL Script to create and populate the Department and Employee table with some test data.
+Please use the below SQL Script to create and populate the Department and Employee table with sample data.